colormap#

 Notes

-Original Implementation from scikit-image package. it can be found here: scikit-image/scikit-image This implementation might have been modified.
+Original Implementation from scikit-image package.
+It can be found at: scikit-image/scikit-image This implementation might have been modified.

 xyz2lab#